 Please note: You will need to open the calculation spreadsheet, select ‘Enable Editing’ then ‘Enable Content’, and save a copy before completing.

 All councils are required to ensure at least some housing is considered to be affordable.
-Core Strategy Policy CS21: Affordable Housing sets out our target for the number of affordable homes we will deliver by 2026 and the proportion of affordable housing, or the financial contribution to support their delivery that we expect to be provided where there is an increase in housing.
-Where applicants consider that the charge is disproportionate, we will request that the relevant information setting out scheme viability is submitted for independent assessment as set out in our Development Contributions SPD.
+Core Strategy Policy CS21: Affordable Housing sets out our target for the number of affordable homes we aim to deliver by 2026 and the proportion of affordable housing, or the financial contribution to support their delivery that we expect to be provided where there is an increase in housing.
+Where applicants consider that the charge is disproportionate, we request that the relevant information setting out scheme's viability is submitted for independent assessment as set out in our Development Contributions SPD.

-The new National Planning Policy Framework (NPPF) (February 2019) incorporated the provision set out in the Written Ministerial Statement (WMS) in relation to affordable housing contributions into national policy.
-This introduced a conflict with our approach to affordable housing provision as set out in Policy CS21.
-A Statement on Affordable Housing Provision on Small Sites has been prepared which outlines our position on the new NPPF and how we intend to take forward decision where there is a conflict between local and national policy.
+Since its iteration in February 2019, the new National Planning Policy Framework (NPPF) has incorporated the provision set out in the Written Ministerial Statement (WMS, 2014) in relation to affordable housing contributions.
+This introduced a conflict with our approach to affordable housing provision set out in Policy CS21.
+A Statement on Affordable Housing Provision on Small Sites (updated October 2021) has been prepared which outlines our position on the NPPF and how we intend to take forward decisions where there is a conflict between local and national policy.

 To support the continued implementation of Policy CS21 on a case by case basis, we commissioned consultants (Dixon Searle Partnership (DSP)) to undertake a Viability Report with Appendix to review the approach to seeking affordable housing contributions on sites of fewer than 10 units.
 We intend to undertake regular reviews on our approach and further updates will be published here.